 Many people have tried a nutritional detox, in which a temporary regimen – with a restricted diet and specific supplements – is closely followed in an attempt to rid the body of toxins or excess weight.

-Perhaps more important than detoxing one’s diet, however, is the periodic detoxification of one’s lifestyle.
+Perhaps as important than just detoxing one’s diet, is the periodic detoxification of one’s entire lifestyle.

 A life detox is an upgrade in lifestyle habits that cuts out the dead weight and negative influences from one’s daily environment.